 Until now, all code that I showed you was executed sequentially.
 Each and every line was executed, nothing was skipped.
 Sometimes, we only want to run our code when it matches specific criteria.
 We use the if, elif, else statements to make decisions.
-In these examples, I use comparison and logical operators to compare values.

 Take a look at the code below: